 The determination of assessed valuation and the collection of property taxes for all political subdivision in the State of Kansas are the responsibility of the various counties.
 The County Appraiser annually determines assessed valuation and the County Clerk spreads the annual assessment on the tax rolls.
 One-half of the property taxes are due December 20 and distributed to the Extension District by January 20.
-The second half is due May 10 and distributed to the Extension District by June 5.
-The Extension District Treasurer draws available funds from the County Treasurer at designated times throughout the year.
+The second half is due May 10 and distributed to the Extension District Treasurer draws available funds from the County Treasurer at designated times throughout the year.